tuffy/python-audio-tools/docs/programming/source/audiotools.rst

 .. method:: AudioFile.set_metadata(metadata)

-   Takes a :class:`MetaData`-compatible object and sets this audio file's metadata to that value, if possible.
+   Takes a :class:`MetaData` object and sets this audio file's metadata to that value, if possible.
-   Setting metadata to ``None``is the same as calling :meth:`AudioFile.delete_metadata`.
+   Setting metadata to ``None`` is the same as calling :meth:`AudioFile.delete_metadata`.
    Raises :exc:`IOError` if a problem occurs when writing the file.